- About US

 - Does the poster show artistic merit and creativity?

-- Does the poster accurately reflect the historical event?
+- Does the poster accurately reflect the event or person depicted?

 - Is the poster neat and visually pleasing?